Hemasri-P/Project-HTML/notes.md

 group by FirstName , LastName

 Select * from ViewActorTotalBoxOffice
- --------Exercise 6: View for Actor's Age and Movie Roles
+ ------Exercise 6: View for Actor's Age and Movie Roles
----Task: Create a view named ViewActorAgeAndRoles that shows --each actor's age when acted that movie & also their current age --and the roles they played in different movies.
+---Task: Create a view named ViewActorAgeAndRoles that shows each actor's age when acted that movie & also their current age and the roles they played in different movies.
 Create view vwActorAgeAndRoles
  as
  Select concat(a.FirstName , a.LastName) as fullName ,